Lotverp/Python-Net-Blocker/README.md

 - `tkinter` - Standard library for GUI.
 - `psutil` - To obtain information about running processes.
 - `ttkbootstrap` - To enhance the graphical appearance.
-- `subprocess` - To execute system commands (netsh for firewall management).
+- `subprocess` - To execute system commands (netsh for the firewall).

 Install dependencies with: